petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/using-forms-to-poll-users.md

 If you're upgrading Liferay along the path of Liferay 7.2 &rarr; 7.3 &rarr; 7.4, your Polls are automatically upgraded to use Forms.
 During the 7.4 lifecycle the upgrade process to accomplish this task was enhanced; as of Liferay 7.4 GA/Update 27 it can now

-- Convert the entities in the back-end so that Polls become Form entities and can be managed with the Forms application and APIs.
+- Convert the entities in the backend so that Polls become Form entities and can be managed with the Forms application and APIs.
 - Enable the form settings that provide polls-like behavior.
 - If the Poll was displayed on a page in the Polls Display widget, post-upgrade it's displayed on the page in a Form widget.